RackConnect v2.0 best practices

 For several minutes after your cloud server is built, automation scripts use the root/administrator password to establish a service account.
-The service account is used to configure the server for RackConnect as well as implement updates to the server in the future.
+The service account is used to configure the server for RackConnect and implement updates to the server in the future.
 If the password is changed before the service account can be created, the automation fails.
 You may change the root/administrator password after your cloud server is deployed.
-You know it is deployed when the server’s status shows a green circle in the MyRackspace portal under Network > RackConnect > yourCloudAccount > yourCloudServer (not under the Cloud Server tab).
+You know it is deployed when the server’s status shows a green circle in the MyRackspace Portal under Network > RackConnect > yourCloudAccount > yourCloudServer (not under the Cloud Server tab).

 Do not delete or modify the “rackconnect” user

 When RackConnect is implemented on your cloud servers, a user account named “rackconnect” is created with administrator rights.
 Automation scripts depend on this user and without it, the scripts fail.
 If this user is deleted, it must be re-created.

 Linux users: If you modify the

 references to the “rackconnect” user unchanged.
 If you change the login

 Windows users: The user needs to be in the Administrators group.
 If you update your server to be a domain controller, create a ticket and inform the RackConnect team about this change.
 You must manually create a “rackconnect” user account on the domain and add the account to the Domain Admins global group.
 The RackConnect team will add the DOMAIN\rackconnect account to the RackConnect system instead of “rackconnect” to get RackConnect to work with your server.

 Do not prevent the root user from logging in using Password Authentication via SSH before the completion of the initial RackConnect process

 RackConnect does not support key-based authentication, so password authentication must be allowed for the root user during the RackConnect Automation process.